cyberkiddle/cyberkiddle.github.io/_tabs/ADVANCED.md

 ## Advanced Penetration testing

 ```
-You ont have access to this module only for internal. cyberkiddle.com and calm your reward.
+You dont have access to this module only for internal. cyberkiddle.com and calm your reward.
 ```